commercialhaskell/stack/doc/commands/script_command.md

     installed package corresponding to a sub-library also has a `package-name`, which is the name of the Cabal package.

-    The `--package` option of `stack script` makes use of GHC's `-package` option to expose an installed package.
-Unfortunately, the latter treats `package-name` (if it exists) as if it were also the name of the installed package.
+    The `--package` option of `stack script` makes use of GHC's `-package-id` option to expose an installed package, rather than its `-package` option.
+    The latter option treats `package-name` (if it exists) as if it were also the name of the installed package.
 That means, for a Cabal package with one or more sub-libraries, the GHC option `-package=<name>` cannot distinguish between (a) the installed package `<name>` corresponding to the main library of Cabal package `<name>` and (b) an installed package corresponding to a sub-library of that Cabal package.
 The installed package that GHC picks to expose is indeterminate.
 This can cause GHC to pick the wrong installed package and to report that it cannot load a module because it is a member of a hidden package.

 !!! warning